SarahQazi/inf2303/evaluation.markdown

   on their papers <span class="important">very early</span>, ideally not later than the second week of the course.

-#### Paper Proposal

-Prior to developing the paper, each team will prepare a paper proposal.
-The teams will share their paper proposals with the rest of the class to receive feedback from other students.

-The **main text** of the proposal should be up to 2 pages long and should answer the following questions:

-* What is the topic that the paper will focus on?
-* Why is this topic interesting in the context of this course?
-* What claims do you expect to make in this paper and how do you expect to support them?

-Your proposal should also include a **2 page annotated bibliography** of the sources you intend to use.
-Each source should be accompanied by a brief description, stating what it is about and how you plan to use it.

-Paper proposals will not receive individual grades, but will be graded together with the final paper.

-#### Final Presentation

-Each team will make a short (5-10 minutes) presentation about their research on the last day of class.

-#### Final Term Paper

-The final deliverable is a paper of 5,000–7,000 words, due at the end of the semester.
-The papers will be shared with other students and will be evaluated by the instructor according to the following criteria:

-* **Use of sources.** The paper should be based on substantial research — you should plan to drawing on academic books and articles, not on blogs or Wikipedia.
-The sources need to be used and documented in an appropriate way.
-* **Quality of the argument.** The paper should present a coherent and original argument.
-  It should not repeat what is readily available in other sources.
-  It also should not meander through a collection of unrelated ideas.
-* **Quality of writing.** The paper should be well written.
-Being well written means your use of language should not stand in the way of the reader’s comprehension of your text, either by obfuscating the meaning or by drawing the reader’s attention from the content of your writing to its form.

-The final grade for the paper will also incorporate an assessment of your original proposal and the presentation.

-### Paper Proposal Reviews — 10%

-Each student will receive three proposals from other teams and will then be asked to write a review of each proposal.
-The reviews should be constructive in their focus and aim to help the author of each proposal improve their paper.
-Each review should be 1–2 pages long and can include a bibliography if appropriate.
-(If you include a bibliography, do not count it towards the page limit.)

 ### A Course “Patch” — 10%